Vis4Sense/student-projects/2023-2024/jianwen-lyu/readings/reading-Tendril.md

     - pass backend data to frontend in form of JSON
     - reservior sampling: fix the size of log(history) data of each model

+- Hyper-parameters in UI
+    - first have a total performance plot
+    - under this plot include plot of values of all hyper-parameters

 - Potential differences from my project:
     - this project focus on auto-ML, which includes hyper-parameter tuning and confiuration, and model selection.
 In contrast, my project as a notebook extension, should be based on user's code, which in most cases is about one model and may not need model-selection part.
     - in the important hyper-param recognizing part of the article, I am not sure about "the hyper-parameters with low-performance expectations can be removed from the search spaces, thus effectively steering the search process" -- the "remove" here refers to "let it not change anymore or use some default value", or "delete it from hyperparamters of the model"?